reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     </build>
 </project>
 ```
-We can see that most of our dependencies have keyword `starter`.
+We can see that most of our dependencies have the keyword `starter`.
 The `starter` keyword means that this dependency is built for Spring Boot and comes with premade configurations that we can use out of the box.
-Before the `starter` dependency, the user had to provide all dependencies that now come in one.
+Before the `starter` dependency, the user had to provide all dependencies manually.
 Also, we had to create our configuration for most things.
 The new approach helps us to start the development process much faster.

-It is important to note that the configurations that come with the `starter` dependencies are not invasive.
+It is important to note that the configurations that come with `starter` dependencies are not invasive.
 We can create custom configurations only where we need them.
-## Building The Database Entities
+## Building Database Entities
 {{% image alt="Spring Boot High-level arch " src="images/posts/spring-boot-begginer-guide/SpringApplication-entity.png" %}}

-The database entity represents the direct link with the database tables.
+The database entity represents the direct link with database tables.
 Entity classes represent columns, relationships between different tables, and constraints.

 While creating database entities, we have to think about requirements from the beginning of the article:
 - The user has to provide their name, last name, email, and password.